Mark Antony: War against the Liberators

 Brutus and Cassius held a position on the high ground along both sides of the via Egnatia west of the city of Philippi.
 The south position was anchored to a supposedly impassable marsh, while the north was bordered by impervious hills.
 They had plenty of time to fortify their position with a rampart and a ditch.
 Brutus put his camp on the north while Cassius occupied the south of the via Egnatia.
 Antony arrived shortly and positioned his army on the south of the via Egnatia, while Octavian put his legions north of the road.
-Antony offered battle several times, but the Liberators were not lured to leave their defensive stand.
-Thus, Antony tried to secretly outflank the Liberators' position through the marshes in the south.
+Antony offered battle several times, but the liberatores were not lured to leave their defensive stand.
+Thus, Antony tried to secretly outflank the Brutus and Cassius' position through the marshes in the south.
 This provoked a pitched battle on 3 October 42 BC.
-Antony commanded the Triumvirate's army due to Octavian's sickness on the day, with Antony directly controlling the right flank opposite Cassius.
+Antony commanded the triumvirate's army due to Octavian's sickness on the day, with Antony directly controlling the right flank opposite Cassius.
 Because of his health, Octavian remained in camp while his lieutenants assumed a position on the left flank opposite Brutus.
 In the resulting first battle of Philippi, Antony defeated Cassius and captured his camp while Brutus overran Octavian's troops and penetrated into the Triumvirs' camp but was unable to capture the sick Octavian.
-The battle was a tactical draw but due to poor communications Cassius believed the battle was a complete defeat and committed suicide to prevent being captured.
+The battle was a tactical draw, but due to poor communications Cassius believed the battle was a complete defeat and committed suicide to prevent being captured.

-Brutus assumed sole command of the Liberator army and preferred a war of attrition over open conflict.
+Brutus assumed sole command of the army and preferred a war of attrition over open conflict.
 His officers, however, were dissatisfied with these defensive tactics and his Caesarian veterans threatened to defect, forcing Brutus to give battle at the second battle of Philippi on 23 October.
 While the battle was initially evenly matched, Antony's leadership routed Brutus' forces.
 Brutus committed suicide the day after the defeat and the remainder of his army swore allegiance to the Triumvirate.
 Over fifty thousand Romans died in the two battles.
 While Antony treated the losers mildly, Octavian dealt cruelly with his prisoners and even beheaded Brutus' corpse.

-The battles of Philippi ended the civil war in favor of the Caesarian faction.
-With the defeat of the Liberators, only Sextus Pompey and his fleet remained to challenge the Triumvirate's control over the Republic.
+The battles of Philippi ended the civil war in favor of the triumvirs.
+With the defeat of Brutus and Cassius, only Sextus Pompey and his fleet remained to challenge the triumvirate's control of the Roman world.